eidolon-ai/eidolon-quickstart/README.md

 You should see a response from your agent
 ```
 Hello! 🎉 I'm super excited to be here and help you out!
-What's on your mind today? 😊
-Agent transitioned to state: idle Available actions: ['converse', 'generate_title']
 ```